 Connect with us on your favourite social media platform for the latest financial news, views, tips, tricks, resources and information.

-MotorCycle Holdings Limited (ASX: MTO), Australia's largest motorcycle retailer, has reported a record sales revenue of $650 million for the financial year 2025, marking an 11.6% increase from the previous year.
-This achievement comes despite a general softening in the national motorcycle market. - read more
+MotorCycle Holdings Limited (ASX: MTO), Australia's largest motorcycle retailer, has announced a record-breaking revenue of $650 million for the financial year 2025, representing an 11.6% increase from the previous year.
+This remarkable growth underscores the company's strategic initiatives and resilience in a challenging market. - read more

 The 2025 Australian Motorcycle Grand Prix, held from 17–19 October at the Phillip Island Grand Prix Circuit, attracted approximately 91,245 visitors, marking the highest attendance since 2012.
 This surge in spectators provided a substantial economic boost to the Phillip Island region, benefiting local businesses such as hotels, restaurants, and retail outlets. - read more